Protect Yourself from Out of Bounds

 Where we stand on the tee box can influence our perception of the hole and the way we ‘feel’ about the shot.
 In this scenario, a lot of golfers would make a beeline for the far right of the tee – the point furthest away from the out of bounds side

-However, you can see from Photo 1 below that their alignment will actually point in towards the out of bounds side.
+However, you can see from the image above that their alignment will actually point in towards the out of bounds side.
 And if they have a tendency to slice the ball, they may end up so far right that they’re in just as much trouble.

-In Photo 2, the scenario has just be flipped around so that out of bounds is on the right.
+In the image below, the scenario has just be flipped around so that out of bounds is on the right.

 Instead of teeing up on the far side of the teeing ground, tee up as close to the out of bounds side as possible.
 Your alignment (and your ‘feel’ of the shot) will be away from the danger and towards the centre of the fairway.